 - Medications– This will be a stretching time as you must determine what is best for you, your family and basic functionality.
 There will be many opinions and many issues that will arise.
 Your patience will be required (but isn’t it always?)
 Oh, and booze is not a med.
 It is your enemy and a real threat to your sanity.
 Quit now.

-- Church—“Not neglecting to meet together, as is the habit of some” should be our mantra, we need fellowship.
+- Church—“Not neglecting to meet together, as is the habit of some” should be our rally spot.
+We need fellowship.
 It is easy to just go it alone, but we will suffer a barrenness which we will see in our hearts.
 (I’ve chafed at this from time to time.)

-- Work— Surprisingly, some employers have little tolerance for your issues, but the law is they can’t discriminate against a mental illness.
+- Work— Not surprisingly, some employers have little tolerance for your issues, but the law says is that they can’t discriminate against a mental illness.
 I hope it won’t come down to that.

 We have the joy of combining our discipleship with our illness.
 This is a formidable task.
 But the Helper, the Holy Spirit stands ready to give you wisdom.
-You will discover that it really isn’t the big things that you will struggle with the most, but the littler issues that can ‘rock your world.’
-(I’m beginning to wonder if “grittiness” should be added to the fruits of the Holy Spirit?)
+You will discover that its the tiny issues that can really ‘rock your world.’
+(And I’m beginning to think that “grittiness” should be added to the fruits of the Holy Spirit?)

 — Alan Redpath